 (d) take reasonable steps to verify the authority of each Person entering into a Client Authorisation on behalf of a Client to both bind the Client to the Client Authorisation and to the Conveyancing Transaction(s) the subject of the Client Authorisation; and

-(e) take reasonable steps to ensure that any Client Authorisation is signed by the Subscriber’s Client or their Client Agent.6.4 Right to deal
+(e) take reasonable steps to ensure that any Client Authorisation is signed by the Subscriber’s Client or their Client Agent.

+6.3.2 If the Subscriber acts as an Attorney to Digitally Sign an electronic Registry Instrument or other electronic Document, the Subscriber must:

+have no actual or constructive notice of the revocation of the Power of Attorney; and

+use the Client Authorisation – Attorney for any Client Authorisation it enters into; and

+enter into a Client Authorisation with its Donor before the Subscriber Digitally Signs any electronic Registry Instrument or other electronic Document in the ELN; and

+comply with the Client Authorisation and act in accordance with its terms; and

+take reasonable steps to verify the authority of each Person entering into a Client Authorisation on behalf of a Donor to both bind the Donor to the Client Authorisation and to the Conveyancing Transaction(s) the subject of the Client Authorisation; and

+take reasonable steps to ensure that any Client Authorisation is signed by the Donor or Donor Agent.

+6.4 Right to deal

 Where the Subscriber is a Representative, for each Conveyancing Transaction, the Subscriber must take reasonable steps to verify that its Client is a legal Person and has the right to enter into the Conveyancing Transaction.

+If the Subscriber acts as an Attorney to Digitally Sign an electronic Registry Instrument or other electronic Document, for each Conveyancing Transaction the Subscriber must take reasonable steps to verify that its Donor is a legal Person and has the right to enter into the Conveyancing Transaction.

 6.5 Verification of identity

 6.5.1 The Subscriber must take reasonable steps to verify the identity of: